broadconn/GameJam-Noir/README.md

 I decided I wanted to try something I haven't done before, and make a story-focused game that spans multiple locations.

+My original vision for the game was for the player to be drip-fed clues that guide them to different locations throughout a city that they can freely roam, and part of the fun is deciphering where the next clue location might be and testing out their theories.
+Naturally all this was out of scope for the game jam, so the result is extremely railroaded :)

 ## Development
 Built in Unity 2022.2.12.